kontalk/desktopclient-java/.github/ISSUE_TEMPLATE.md

-(Error report, question  or wish here.
+(Template: Write your error report, question or wish here.
 Please be as precise as possible.)

 ### Additional information
 Kontalk Desktop version: